 Prolapse is when any body part slips or falls down from its normal position.
 Rectal prolapse is when your rectum – the last section of your large intestine – drops down or slides out of your anus .
 (Some may call this prolapsed anus, but it's the rectum that drops.)
 Rectal prolapse is not usually considered a medical emergency.
 But the longer you have the condition, the worse it can get.
 Living with rectal prolapse can cause embarrassment and affect your quality of life.

 Rectal prolapse happens in about 2.5 out of every 1,000 people.
 It's more common in people assigned female at birth.
 You are more likely to have rectal prolapse after age 50, but it does happen in children who have issues like chronic diarrhea or cystic fibrosis.

 If you feel like something isn’t right when you go to the bathroom, or try to poop, you shouldn’t ignore it or make light of it.
 Your doctor can diagnose rectal prolapse and suggest treatment.

 There are three types of prolapse:

-- The entire rectum sticks out of your anus
+External prolapse: The entire rectum sticks out of your anus.

-- Part of the rectal lining pokes out of your anus
+Mucosal prolapse: Part of the rectal lining pokes out of your anus.

-- The rectum has started to drop but is not yet sticking out of your anus
+Internal prolapse: The rectum has started to drop but is not yet sticking out of your anus.

-Typically, you’ll first experience rectal prolapse after you have a bowel movement.
-The first time, or first few times, the rectum may return inside on its own.
+The first time you notice your rectum has dropped is usually after you have a bowel movement.
+When it first happens, the rectum may return inside on its own.
 Later, you may feel like something has fallen out of your body, or you just feel something down there that isn’t normal.
 In those cases, you may be able to push the rectum back in yourself.